Balak - Torah Reflections

 Inspired by Rav Pesachya:

-Picture the most beautiful garden.
-Gan Eden-our dwelling place with the Holy, where we speak to Hashem and He hears us.
+Picture the most beautiful garden - Gan Eden, our dwelling place with the Holy One, where we speak to Hashem and He hears us.
 Hold that image.
-In Hebrew it is called Gan Eden.
-We are sheltered by a Holy Tent over us.
-The dwelling inside this tent is Holy too.
-We can hear the trickling of a brook, the flow of a river, and in the distance, we see the most beautiful waterfall sliding from a mountain.
-It is comforting, serene, and loving.
-This is where we sleep.
-There is where it is possible to speak to Hashem, and He makes this a dwelling as beautiful as any eye can see because We created it as One.
+We are sheltered by a Holy Tent.
+Inside, the dwelling is Holy too.
+Listen for the trickling brook, the flow of a river, and in the distance, the waterfall cascading down the mountain.
+It is comforting, serene, and loving - the place where we rest.
+Here, it is possible to speak to Hashem, and He makes this a dwelling as beautiful as any eye can see, because We created it as One.
 Herein is a mystery for you to decipher.

-How do we get there from a donkey speaking?
-In this week's parsha, Balak, we have a psychedelic union with an animal and its rider, Bilaam.
-Beyond the veil, beyond all else in metaphoric language that contrive this union, in the end, it is Hashem's voice speaking to us in delivery.
-On the surface, yes, we are dealing with a talking donkey, but we must question ourselves, what is the language this metaphor carries?
+How do we reach this garden from a donkey speaking?
+In this week's parsha, Balak, we encounter a striking, almost psychedelic scene: an animal and its rider, Balaam.
+Beyond the veil, in the language of metaphor, it is ultimately Hashem's voice speaking through this union.
+On the surface, we meet a talking donkey, but we must ask ourselves: What deeper language does this metaphor carry?
 Why did God create such a scene as this in our Holy Torah?
 "The strength of mankind is his ability to use language" anthropomorphically, so we can identify with the donkey and understand why it speaks.
 It is speech through our mouths that we are blessed as humans, with and without flaw.
 The flaw?
-Communication filtered through ego instead of listening with the whole, as Bilaam demonstrated.
+Communication filtered through ego instead of listening with the whole, as Balaam demonstrated.

-If we believe in the Allness, the Oneness of Creation, of who we are collectively with Hashem, we will deduce that who is really speaking, who is pushing out this breath from the donkey's mouth is Hashem, is us, the whole.
+If we believe in the Allness, the Oneness of Creation, in which we are collectively united with Hashem, we will deduce that who is really speaking, who is pushing out this breath from the donkey's mouth is Hashem, from the Whole.
 It is a message, a vision of looking beyond the technicalities of something so tangible as read in the story.
-In this light, we are using this tool of language to differentiate us from the animals; and the meaning?
-Your self-evident truth, and without ego.
+We alone possess language and the capacity for self-evident truth free from ego.
+That is our distinction and our sacred tool.
 From this starting point, we can see what our message is, individually and whole in Unity.
 The Source is what matters here.
 The Oneness we all pray for is in the message.
-We must transform the messages from God into Holy action.
-It is through this discourse that we start lifting the veil and recognize the purpose that we are given at birth, or at the inception of our realized existence.
-The fulfillment of our resistance to action is to Know Thyself.
+We must transform the messages from God into Holy action through charity, tender-loving care, listening with sincerity, or even a smile from heart to heart.
+These simple acts have the power to transform.
+It is through action that we start lifting the veil and recognize the purpose that we are given at birth, or at the inception of our realized existence.
+By overcoming ego's resistance to action, we fulfill ourselves through knowing ourselves.
 When we know ourselves, we know Hashem.
 It is here where we take our essence to another level by inspiration.

 As such, this world needs our help.
 Hashem is our help, but He needs us too.
 "When you realize your worth, you know what you are capable of" unconditionally.
 Our Union is to help All of Creation at the right time and place.
 Find your right time and place.
 This is key.
 Be sure of what is in your environment and give until you feel you cannot give anymore and then give some more.
 This is our healing, our hope, our help.